AlexAntony3/NMFC/README.md

 * I expect the user to be able to see upcoming fixtures and tournaments.

 ### Requirements
-* Tbere must be numerous pixtures of the team and especially a main picture of the entire team.
+* There must be numerous pixtures of the team and especially a main picture of the entire team.
 * The website must be minimalistic and modern.
 * When contacting the team, all required information must be filled in.
 If it is not, an error message must be supplied.
 * The pages must be consistent throughout.